opral/monorepo/documentation/sdk/sveltekit.md

 ## Requirements

-To use this code, you need to have language resources in JSON format in a `language` folder in the root of your project.
+To use this code, you need to have language resources in JSON format in a `languages` folder in the root of your project.
 Each file should have the language ID as the file name.
-If your setup matches this, follow the getting started steps.
-Otherwise, configure the correct path in the config file or switch to a different [plugin](https://inlang.com/documentation/plugins) to read the strings from the code base.
+The sdk is using the [json-plugin](https://github.com/samuelstroschein/inlang-plugin-json) as a default interface to parse the language strings.
+If that doesn't match you requirements check out the other [plugins](https://inlang.com/documentation/plugins).

 ```
-language
+languages
 |--en.json
 |--de.json
 ```